MENU

 sequentialIndex As there's only ever one element this is always zero.

-Remember the Marker3 is animated so any drawing that you do on the marker will be cleared when the canvas is redrawn.
+Remember that the Marker3 object is animated so any drawing that you do on the Marker3 will be cleared when the canvas is redrawn.

 <script>